ejimz/microservices-foobar/README.md

+# Microservices-foobar

-## Microservices app to test orchestrator systems like k8s and ECS
+### Microservices app to test orchestrator systems like k8s and ECS

 it has 1 web proxy and 3 web services: